 We use shaved steak instead of a patty, so all of the ingredients are fairly inexpensive and easy to find.
 If you’re feeling daring, you can make your own bagels.
-But store-bought ones work just as well.
+But the store-bought version works just fine.

 This recipe is for two sandwiches, but you can easily cut the recipe in half if you’re making this for one, or double up for the whole family.
 Or if you've got smaller bagels—bagels vary wildly in size, depending on where you get them—you can turn this recipe into bagel bites instead and halve all the ingredients you'd use on one bagel.
 Use any kind of bagel you like, but some of the best matches include plain, marble, sesame, poppy, and everything.

-One tip: it's super important to use a nonstick skillet if at all possible, to ensure the eggs cook well and that nothing else sticks to the pan as you go.
-If you can, use a nonstick pan or a very well seasoned cast-iron one that you know will cooperate.
+One tip: It's super-important to use a nonstick skillet, if at all possible, to ensure the eggs cook well and that nothing else sticks to the pan as you go.
+Alternatively, use a very well seasoned cast-iron skillet that you know will cooperate.

-Melt a tablespoon of the butter in a small, nonstick pan or skillet over medium heat.
-Add the onions and 1/4 teaspoon salt to the pan and sauté until just softened and lightly browned.
+Melt 1 tablespoon of the butter in a medium, nonstick skillet over medium heat.
+Add the onion and sauté until just softened and lightly browned.

-Meanwhile, toss the shaved steak with the Worcestershire sauce, garlic powder, and some of the ground black pepper.
+Meanwhile, toss the steak with the Worcestershire sauce, garlic powder, 1/2 teaspoon of salt and the black pepper.

-Transfer the onions to a plate.
-Increase the heat to high and add the shaved steak to the pan in one even layer.
-Cook, without stirring, for 2 minutes or until the steak is browned.
-Stir and continue to cook until completely cooked through.
-Transfer the steak to the plate with the onions.
+Transfer the onion to a plate.
+Increase the heat to high and add the steak to the pan in one even layer.
+Cook, without stirring, until the steak is browned, about 2 minutes.
+Continue to stir until the steak is completely cooked through.
+Transfer the steak to the plate with the onion.
 Cover to keep warm.

-Toast the bagels, then spread 1 tablespoon of the butter over the four halves.
+Toast the bagels, then spread 1 tablespoon of the butter over the 4 halves.

-Melt 2 tablespoons of the butter in the pan over low heat.
-Add half of the beaten eggs and cook, gently stirring, with a rubber spatula to expose the raw egg to the bottom of the pan to create an omelet.
+Melt the remaining 2 tablespoons of the butter in the pan over low heat.
+Add half of the beaten eggs, and 1/4 teaspoon of salt.
+Cook, gently stirring with a rubber spatula to expose the raw egg to the bottom of the pan to create an omelet.